bbauska/meta-react-basics/README.md

 Now, let's move the focus to another example of transpiling.

-Let\'s say that you want to use a brand new, most modern ECMAScript syntax in an app.
+Let&apos;s say that you want to use a brand new, most modern ECMAScript syntax in an app.
 The only problem is that this new syntax is currently not supported by any browser; even an up-to-date browser.